School Info

 From 2011

-Over the last ten years the school has developed a curriculum that is Future Focussed, innovative and that reflects the New Zealand curriculum and is meaningful and beneficial to the Tauriko School community.
-Key themes, that were reflected in the community's wishes for its children, are sustainability, citizenship, wellbeing, globalisation and a use of 21st Century learning skills.
+Over the last fourteen years the school has developed a curriculum that is Future Focussed, innovative and that reflects the New Zealand curriculum and is meaningful and beneficial to the Tauriko School community.
+Key themes, that were reflected in the community's wishes for its children, are sustainability, citizenship, wellbeing and a sense of identity, globalisation and a use of 21st Century learning skills.
 These themes pervade the school's curriculum and are supported by the school's strategic goals.

 The Tauriko School community believes that Future Focussed teaching and learning will utilise 21st century technologies and teaching and learning practices in a purposeful way.
 We want our students to be fully prepared to take part in a society as contributing 21st Century citizens.
 Our 5Cs - Communication, Collaboration, Creativity, Citizenship and Critical Thinking are skills that underpin learning across the curriculum.

-With its emerging focus on collaborative classroom practice, the school is looking to develop flexible teaching and learning practices and spaces that further support professional and student collaboration for rich and meaningful learning.
+With its emerging focus on collaborative classroom practice, the school is developing flexible teaching and learning practices and spaces that further support professional and student collaboration for rich and meaningful learning.
 The design of learning spaces means the ability to use large spaces and also to split these up into smaller spaces to suit teaching and learning needs.

 The school is renowned for its strong community links, for its belief in partnership around learning, for its strong, effective professional teaching and learning focus and for developing confident leaders who actively contribute to their communities.
-Its growing roll is evidence of this, between 300 and 370 students.
+Its steady roll is evidence of this, approximately 270 students.
 The school community is proud of its support of and involvement in the school.
 The community (staff, parents and whanau) is likened to a korowai (Maori cloak) - wrapped around its students, protecting, challenging and supporting them to be empowered to achieve their full potential and experience success.

 Future plans for the school are linked to the Tauranga City Council's (TCC) plans for a new suburb of Tauriko West which encompasses rural land behind the school down to the Wairoa River.
 It is possible that the school could be relocated and currently the MOE is investigating whether this would involve extending or relocating the school site.
 What is clear is that the community's wishes for its school , the school's clear learning philosophies and practices, and local iwi interests will have an impact on future development of the school.